Brookwood Labor College: Student body

 Students in the first class came mostly from four industries: coal mining, garment manufacturing, machining, and textile manufacturing.
 In time, students from the agricultural, baking, carpentry, education, electronics manufacturing, food preparation, maritime, metalworking, painting, plumbing, railroad, retail, shoemaking, tailoring, taxicab, textile, upholstery, and woodworking sectors as well as the building trades.

 Brookwood was co-educational from the beginning.
 During its history, about a third of all its students were women.

 Brookwood was also racially integrated, and black students participated fully and equally in the life of the school.
+Labor Activist, Floria Pinkney, was the first black woman to graduate from Brookwood.
 An African American student was elected student body president, and another elected to the board of directors.
 Courses emphasized the problems of black workers, and noted black labor leaders such as A. Philip Randolph and W. E. B. Du Bois lectured there.

 Brookwood's student body was also international in make-up.
 By 1925, the school had five foreign students (two from Denmark, and one each from Belgium, Japan, and the United Kingdom).
 That same year, the school (with financial assistance from the Workers' Education Bureau) began sending its students overseas to study at foreign labor colleges.

 Brookwood leadership and faculty expected their students to work in the labor movement, and most did.
 A survey of the school's graduates found that 80 percent of them worked for labor unions.
 Brookwood's graduates were so numerous, they formed a sizeable percentage of the mid-level staffers working in American labor unions throughout most of the 20th century.